Posted on 9/19/2018 in Business and Strategy

 The WCMS houses the core content of the website.
 Content that requires a permanent home on the website belongs in the WCMS.
 This includes content about the company and products, features and services, locations and press releases.
 The WCMS is best at getting content found by search engines.

 Most marketing automation systems offer the ability to create landing pages and promotional pages or event microsites.
-The content that belongs in your MAS is not part of your long-term SEO strategy, has a temporary life, limited audience and may require flashier design, less navigation and product specific branding that doesn’t belong on the main website.
+The content that belongs in your MAS is not part of your long-term SEO strategy, has a temporary life, limited audience and may require flashier design, less navigation and product-specific branding that doesn’t belong on the main website.

 Where to put Personalization

 The other scenario for content living in your MAS instead of your CMS is personalized content.
 If your WCMS doesn’t provide native personalization, you may use your MAS to store alternate versions of content assigned to visitors who have performed actions that indicate a certain interest.
 Tags are then added to the website to show personalized content such as a callout or banner.
 We refer to this as “spot personalization”, and it is best used sparingly.
-If you find you’re entering a lot of personalization content into your MAS, it’s worth investing in a WCMS that provides this capability so that all the content for your website can live in a single platform.
+If you find you’re entering a lot of personalization content into your MAS, it’s worth investing in a WCMS that provides this capability so that all the content for your website can live on a single platform.

 Where to put Product Data